-Latinx American Civil Rights
+Latino Civil Rights Seminar

-Seminar Highlights:
+Seminar Highlights

 In the past, the Latino Civil Rights Seminar has featured the following highlights:

-- Cohort-based learning with underrepresented students and faculty and others of diverse backgrounds · Tour museums, cultural centers, and monuments like the Emma S. Barrientos Mexican American Cultural Center in Austin, Guadalupe Cultural Arts Education Building in San Antonio, La Plaza de Cultura y Artes, the Boyle Heights Museum, and the Bracero Monument in Los Angeles, and Centro Cultural de la Raza in San Diego
+- Tour museums, cultural centers, and monuments like the Emma S. Barrientos Mexican American Cultural Center in Austin, Guadalupe Cultural Arts Education Building in San Antonio, La Plaza de Cultura y Artes in Los Angeles, the Boyle Heights Museum, and the Bracero Monument in Los Angeles, and Centro Cultural de la Raza in San Diego

-- Meet with individuals that organized and participated in Chicano civil rights and political organizations like the Mexican American Youth Organization, Crusade for Justice, La Raza Unida Party, Brown Berets, Southwest Voter Registration Education Project, National Chicano Moratorium Committee and the Farmworkers Movement
+- Meet with individuals that organized and participated in Chicano/a/x/e civil rights and political organizations like the Mexican American Youth Organization, Crusade for Justice, La Raza Unida Party, Brown Berets, Southwest Voter Registration Education Project, National Chicano Moratorium Committee and the Farmworkers Movement

 - Present research, experiences, and lessons learned through the seminar to members of our BYU community